On foot and by donkey cart, thousands flee widening Israeli assault in central Gaza

 Israel's offensive in Gaza has already been one of the most devastating military campaigns in recent history.
 More than 21,100 Palestinians, most of them women and children, have been killed, according to the Health Ministry in Hamas-ruled Gaza.
 The count doesn't differentiate between civilians and combatants.

-Some 85% of Gaza's population of 2.3 million people have fled their homes in an exodus that for many Palestinians has echoes of the mass displacement in 1948 that they refer to as the Nakba, or catastrophe.
+Some 85% of Gaza’s population of 2.3 million people have fled their homes.
+U.N. officials say a quarter of Gaza’s population is starving under Israel’s siege, which allows in only a trickle of food, water, fuel and other supplies.

-The latest people to be displaced fled from several built-up refugee camps in central Gaza that have been targeted in the latest phase of Israel's ground assault.
+The latest people to be displaced fled from several built-up refugee camps in central Gaza targeted in the latest phase of Israel's ground assault.
 One of the camps, Bureij, came under heavy bombardment throughout the night as Israeli troops moved in.

 “It was a night of hell.
 We haven’t seen such bombing since the start of the war,” said Rami Abu Mosab, speaking from Bureij, where he has sheltered since fleeing his home in northern Gaza.

-The Israeli military issued evacuation orders for Bureij and neighboring parts of central Gaza on Tuesday.
-The area was home to nearly 90,000 people before the war and now shelters more than 61,000 displaced people, mostly from the north, according to the U.N. humanitarian office.
+The Israeli military issued evacuation orders for Bureij and neighboring areas Tuesday.
+The area was home to nearly 90,000 people before the war and now shelters more than 61,000 displaced people, mostly from the north, according to the U.N.
 Bureij camp, like others in Gaza, houses refugees from the 1948 war surrounding Israel’s creation and their descendants and now resembles other densely populated neighborhoods.

 It was not known how many were evacuating.
 In Deir al-Balah over the past two days, empty lots have filled up with families in tents or sleeping on blankets on the ground.